sal55/langs/MLang/Mfeatures.md

 It is not a formal reference, mainly it documents the current state of the languages for my own purposes, But hopefully it can give enough of a picture for anyone else too.

-Although languages are quite low level for their class, they are quite rich in features; there's quite a lot to describe!
+Although both languages are quite low level for their class, they are quite rich in features; there's quite a lot to describe!

 ### Overview